City of Rockville

 Fast Facts:

-• Forty-five percent of households were renters and 48 percent of renters had unaffordable housing costs.
+• Forty-nine percent of households were renters and 56 percent of renters had unaffordable housing costs.

 Policy Status